F-Potter/CRoHDAd_EVPN/experiments/experiment2.md

 3 packets transmitted, 0 packets received, 100% packet loss
 ```

-### Container IP of Container9 on Server7 in VRF Tenant3 to Container7 on Server7 in VRF Tenant1 (not possible)
+### Container IP of Container9 on Server7 in VRF Tenant3 to Container7 on Server7 in VRF Tenant1 (not possible as intended)
 ```
 root@server07:/home/cumulus# docker exec -it ee9e54605d60 sh
 / # ip a